 As the Sun’s activity slowly wanes towards ‘Solar Minimum’ – the phase in the solar cycle when sunspot energy reaches its lowest point - it’s understandable if Aurora hunters become concerned that the Northern Lights may appear less frequently or disappear altogether.
-However, Solar Minimum is not predicted to occur until 2019 and, contrary to some of the wilder reports, Solar Minimum does not mean that the Northern Lights are going to fade away forever.
+However, contrary to some of the wilder reports, Solar Minimum does not mean that the Northern Lights are going to fade away forever.

 To explain why these reports are incorrect we have to examine some of the science behind Auroral displays but, everything you need to know is perfectly encapsulated in one quote from Leila Mays, a space physicist at NASA’s Goddard Space Flight Centre.

 “Geomagnetic storms caused by high-speed wind streams aren’t uncommon.
 Near Solar Minimum - when solar activity like coronal mass ejections (CMEs) is less frequent - these fast streams are actually the most common cause of geomagnetic storms that create Auroras.”